11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 However, don’t stop there.
 Even though you don’t expect to get hired on the other social media channels, brands can build a connection with you by looking them over.
 Are you an overall fun-loving person?
 This online personality will typically spill over into other social platforms.
 Exercising your influence in a professional niche?
 Your LinkedIn profile, even if it isn’t being used for your influencer business, can really help establish your credibility.

-There’s one more reason why you should include all of your active social channels: corporate culture issues.
-As I have often told brands, it is important that the influencers they work with don’t reflect badly on their corporate image.
-Standards and expectations vary widely in this area, but one of the best ways to ensure suitability for an influencer is to evaluate their overall online presence.
-By including those links, you will streamline this process.
+There is one more reason to include all of your active social channels: corporate culture issues.
+As I have often told brands, it is important that the influencers they work with do not reflect badly on their corporate image.
+Standards and expectations vary widely here, but one of the best ways to gauge an influencer’s suitability is to evaluate their overall online presence.
+By including those links, you make that review easy.

 3. Follower Count